ignc-research/arena2D/README.md

 @inproceedings{arena2d,
   title     =     {Arena2D: {A} {P}latform for {E}mbodied {AI} {R}esearch},
   author    =     {},
-  booktitle =     {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)}, year      =     {2020}
+  booktitle =     {Proceedings of the IEEE International Conference on on Automation Science and Engineering (CASE)}, year      =     {2020}
 }
 ```